 Bubby has spent thirty years trapped in the same small room, tricked by his mother.
 One day, he manages to escape, and, deranged and naive in equal measures, his adventure into the modern and nihilistic life begins.

 Bad Boy Bubby is just that: a bad boy.
-So bad, in fact, that his mother has kept him locked in their house for his entire thirty years, convincing him that the air outside is poisonous.
+So bad, in fact, that his mother has kept him locked in their house he's not entering middle age, by convincing him the air outside's poisonous.
 After a visit from his estranged father, circumstances force Bubby into the waiting world, a place which is just as unusual to him as he is to the world.Written by

 Murray Chapman <firstname.lastname@example.org>

 11 of 12 people found this review helpful.

 Was this review helpful to you?